thelfer/tfel/docs/web/hosford.md

 @ElasticMaterialProperties {150e9,0.3};
 ~~~~

-In the `Implicit` scheme, the lame coefficient are automatically
+In the `Implicit` scheme, the lame coefficients are automatically
 deduced from the Young modulus and the Poisson ratio.
+They are
+accessible though the `lambda` and `mu` local variables which are
+automatically defined.

 The parameters associated with the plastic part of the behaviour are
 defined as follows: